-The real estate market is picking up steam.
+The real estate market continues to recover in 2015 thanks to record low interest rates and a strengthening US economy.
 In some places such as San Francisco and New York City, the recovery has turned into a frenzy where rents are surging and multi-bidding situations are now the norm.
 As a prodigious wealth builder, it’s important to assess your local real estate environment.

 I’m down in the Sunday open house trenches to get a first hand view of what’s going on.
 I talk to Realtors about their property listing durations, understand why the sellers are selling, and get opinions on the market.
 You can never fully trust a Realtor because to them, it’s “always a good time to buy or sell property.”
 By going to open houses yourself, you can at least observe the amount of foot traffic and listen to the enthusiasm or lack thereof.

 It should be obvious I’m an advocate of homeownership by now for the following reasons:

 2) The homeownership stock is better quality than the rental stock to live.